Medicare in Mississippi

 Medicare Advantage plans must provide at least the same amount of coverage as Original Medicare, Part A and Part B (with the exception of hospice care, which remains a Part A covered service).
 Medicare Advantage plans often have lower deductibles than Original Medicare.
 Also, Medicare Advantage plans often include additional benefits, like routine dental care, routine vision and hearing care, and prescription drug coverage.
+You must continue to pay your Medicare Part B premium.
 Read more about enrolling in Medicare Advantage plans.

 Medicare Part D is the federal program for Medicare prescription drug coverage.
 It’s available from either a Medicare Advantage plan that provides this coverage (called a Medicare Advantage Prescription Drug plan) or as a stand-alone Medicare Part D Prescription Drug Plan.
 Since most prescription costs are not covered by Medicare Part A and Part B, this type of coverage may be worth considering.

-If you decide to stay in Original Medicare (Part A and Part B), you may be able to choose a difference option, which is to sign up for a Medicare Supplement (Medigap) plan to help pay for Original Medicare’s out-of-pocket costs.
-Different Medigap plans pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.
+If you decide to stay in Original Medicare (Part A and Part B), you may be able to choose a different option, which is to sign up for a Medicare Supplement (Medigap) insurance plan to help pay for Original Medicare’s out-of-pocket costs.
+Different Medigap insurance plans may pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.